mwambajoakim/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 04 - This function returns an object (Python data structure) represented by a JSON string:
 - Prototype: `def from_json_string(my_str):`
 - You don’t need to manage exceptions if the JSON string doesn’t represent an object.

+## 05 - This function writes an Object to a text file, using a JSON representation:
+- Prototype: `def save_to_json_file(my_obj, filename):`
+- You must use the `with` statement
+- You don’t need to manage exceptions if the object can’t be serialized.
+- You don’t need to manage `file permission` exceptions.